Prebiotics for Dogs

 What If I Miss a Dose?

-If you miss a dose, simply treat it as a skipped dose and continue your dog’s regimen as normal for the next dose.
-Do not give your dog any extra prebiotics to make up for the skipped dose.
-This could be too much at once, and could upset your dog’s stomach.
+If you miss a dose, treat it as a skipped dose and continue your dog’s regimen as normal for the next dose.
+Do not give your dog extra prebiotics to compensate for the skipped dose.
+This could be too much at once and could upset your dog’s stomach.

 Storage and Handling